Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 toc_sticky: True
 ---
 Just playing around with Python Flask.
 Using it as "quick and dirty" way of testing Webhooks.
 Webhooks is a way to send notification from an application to another application.
-On the Cisco DNAC, you can subscribe to many different types of event notifications and add external destination server to send these notifications to.

-Python Flask will act as a webhook server, supporting HTTPS and authentication based webhooks.
-It is just a web server that allows other servers to post notifications to.
-(Reverse API)
+Python Flask will act as a webhook receiver, supporting HTTPS and authentication based webhooks.(Reverse API)

+> Analysis of flask_rx.py

+Python file flask_rx.py import value of the username and password from config.py.
+These credentials are used, when you post notification to the webhook receiver.
+You can also customise the filename that is used to save all the received webhook notification 'save_webhook_output_file'.

+{% highlight python linenos %}
+from config import WEBHOOK_USERNAME, WEBHOOK_PASSWORD
+save_webhook_output_file = "all_webhooks_detailed.json"

+app = Flask(__name__)

+app.config['BASIC_AUTH_USERNAME'] = WEBHOOK_USERNAME
+app.config['BASIC_AUTH_PASSWORD'] = WEBHOOK_PASSWORD

+# If true, then site wide authentication is needed
+app.config['BASIC_AUTH_FORCE'] = True

+basic_auth = BasicAuth(app)
+{% endhighlight %}
+A number of flask route has been created - "/" and "/webhook".
+* "/" is used to test is server is running.
+* "/webhook" is used to post the webhook notification - so the full URL would be something like https://x.x.x.x/webhook Once the webhook is received we use the json.dumps to print it to the screen and as well as dump it to the file.

+{% highlight python linenos %}
+@app.route('/')  # create a route for / - just to test server is up.
+@basic_auth.required
+def index():
+    return '<h1>Flask Receiver App is Up!</h1>', 200

+@app.route('/webhook', methods=['POST'])  # create a route for /webhook, method POST
+@basic_auth.required
+def webhook():
+    if request.method == 'POST':
+        print('Webhook Received')
+        request_json = request.json

+        # print the received notification
+        print('Payload: ')
+        # Change from original - remove the need for function to print
+        print(json.dumps(request_json,indent=4))

+        # save as a file, create new file if not existing, append to existing file
+        # full details of each notification to file 'all_webhooks_detailed.json'
+        # Change above save_webhook_output_file to a different filename

+        with open(save_webhook_output_file, 'a') as filehandle:
+            # Change from original - we output to file so that the we page works better with the newlines.
+            filehandle.write('%s\n' % json.dumps(request_json,indent=4))
+            filehandle.write('= - = - = - = - = - = - = - = - = - = - = - = - = - = - = - = - = - = - \n')

+        return 'Webhook notification received', 202
+    else:
+        return 'POST Method not supported', 405
+{% endhighlight %}

+We use the app.run to specified the port 5443, HTTPS and to bind Flask to all IP addresses on the Ubuntu VM.
+{% highlight python linenos %}
+if __name__ == '__main__':
+    # HTTPS enable - toggle on eby un-commenting
+    app.run(ssl_context='adhoc', host='0.0.0.0', port=5443, debug=True)
+{% endhighlight %}

-We will use three different method to test the Python Flask Webhook server
+We will use three different method to test the Python Flask Webhook receiver

-1. Curl command to test fire a webhook subscription at the server,
+1. Curl command to test fire a webhook subscription at the receiver,
 2. Use another Python code - **test_webhook.py** using the request.post fire the request
-3. Configure DNAC with the details of the webhook server and we can test fire from there.
+3. On the Cisco DNAC, you can subscribe to many different types of event notifications and add external destination receiver to send these notifications to.
+Configure DNAC with the details of the webhook receiver and we can test fire from there.

 [![](/assets/images/2021-05-20_Curl_test_webhook.png)](/assets/images/2021-05-20_Curl_test_webhook.png)

 [![](/assets/images/2021-05-20_DNAC_Webhook.png)](/assets/images/2021-05-20_DNAC_Webhook.png)

-Before we begin, some details about the Webhook Flask server.
+Before we begin, some details about the Webhook Flask receiver.
 I modified the original source [GitHub cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver) and fork the changes here [dnacenter_webhook_receiver](https://github.com/Peter-Nhan/dnacenter_webhook_receiver).
 I enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS)

 {: .notice--danger}
 Updated **config.py** to change IP address 10.66.69.22 to match where you are running the Flask Python code.